-Location – Local camps may be the best choice if your child has never been away from home.
-They are often less expensive, too.
+- Location.
+Local camps may be the best choice if your child has never been away from home–they’re often less expensive, too.

-Staff – This is probably the one of the most important things to consider.
+- Staff.
+This is probably one of the most important aspects to consider.
 Is the camp director trained?
-How many staff members are there to campers?
-How do they hire counselors and what type of training are they required to take?
+What is the ratio of staff members to campers?
+How does the organization hire counselors and what type of training is required?
 How do the camp counselors interact with the campers?

-Activities – Be sure to get your child’s input.
-Since they are the ones who will be attending the camp, you want to choose one which has activities your child will enjoy.
+- Activities.
+Be sure to get your child’s input.
+Since they’re the ones who’ll be attending the camp, you’ll want to choose one which offers activities your child will enjoy.
 Some camps emphasize horseback riding, water sports, or outdoor survival skills.
-If you find one offering activities your child enjoys, and it’s in your budget, write down the information to compare it with others.
+If you find one which offers activities your child enjoys, and it’s within your budget, write down the information to compare it with others.

-If you aren’t able to visit the facility, you may want to scour their website, if they have one.
-Quite often a website will answer any question you might have, contain photographs, menus, and schedules.
-Some will also have a virtual tour and map so you can get a mental image.
+If you aren’t able to visit the facility, you may want to scour their website if possible.
+Quite often a website will answer any questions you might have, contain photographs, menus, and schedules.
+Some will also offer a virtual tour and map to get a better idea of the surroundings.

 The above tips on how to choose the right summer camp for your child are the minimum to consider.
-Take your time comparing camps and you’re sure to find one that meets your child’s needs.
-Once you have the summer camp chosen, get the necessary paperwork so you can secure your child’s spot.
+Take your time comparing camps, and you’re sure to find one that meets your child’s needs.
+Once you have made a selection, get the necessary paperwork so you can secure your child’s spot.

 How to Create a Summer Camp Checklist

 Summer camp can be such a great experience for children and sometimes their parents.
-After you’ve made your choice about which camp to attend and made all financial arrangements, it’s time to gather together items to pack.
+After you’ve made your choice about which camp your child will attend and made all financial arrangements, it’s time to gather items to pack.
 The facility may send a checklist of items each camper will need but just in case they don’t, here’s how to create a summer camp checklist.

 A day camp packing list would include a swimsuit, towel, sunscreen and lip balm.
 Toss in insect repellent, a hat, two filled water bottles, comfortable tennis shoes, sandals, at least one extra set of clothing, and a raincoat or umbrella.

-If your child has serious allergic reactions or is taking prescribed medication, they should also be on the list.
-Give the camp director a note to explain how any medicine your child should take is administered, to ensure they’re aware of your child’s situation and can deal with it properly.
+If your child has serious allergic reactions or is taking prescribed medication, this should also be on the list.
+To ensure staff is aware of your child’s situation and can deal with it properly, talk to the camp director beforehand and also include a note to explain how medicine is administered to your child.

 Check to see if the day camp will provide lunch and a snack.
-If those aren’t offered, pack a sandwich (not peanut butter; most camps avoid peanuts because there are so many children with allergies to them), a piece of fruit and juice in a box.
+If they aren’t offered, pack a sandwich (not peanut butter–most camps avoid peanuts because of allergic children), a piece of fruit, and juice in a box.
 Avoid sending chocolate as a snack, choosing granola or an energy bar as an alternative.

 It would be a good idea to bring along a snack when you pick your child up.
 They’ve been busy all day and will probably be hungry and thirsty.
-And having a snack available will be cheaper and healthier than stopping through the drive through on the way home.
+Having something available will also be cheaper and healthier than stopping at a drive-through on the way home.

 Overnight camping requires the same basic list as for day camp except more is added.
 Begin by knowing how long the camp lasts.
-Many camps are one to two weeks but there are some which are longer.
+Many are one to two weeks, but some are longer.
 Pack twice as many socks and underwear as the days of the camp if washing machines aren’t available.

-Include toiletries such as shampoo, toothbrush and toothpaste, biodegradable soap, hairbrush and comb, two wash cloths and at least two towels.
+Include toiletries such as shampoo, toothbrush and toothpaste, soap, hairbrush and comb, two washcloths and at least two towels.
 Also list feminine supplies if your child menstruates, a disposable camera, and a fishing rod and tackle if fishing is an option.
-A government-approved lifejacket that fits properly is absolutely necessary if swimming or canoeing is planned.
+A government-approved lifejacket that fits properly is necessary if swimming or canoeing is planned.

 A pillow, sleeping bag, bed linens, and an extra blanket should also be included.
 Add a heavy-duty piece of plastic for putting under the sleeping bag or sitting on if the ground is wet.
 Don’t forget to pack a flashlight with batteries.

-As well as things that should be packed, there are some items which should remain at home.
-These include chewing gum, a cell phone, money, mp3 player or other music device, or handheld video games.
+There are some items that should remain at home.
+These include chewing gum, a cell phone, money, an mp3 player or other music devices, and handheld video games.

 You’ll want to label everything your child takes with their name.
-Waterproof markers are fine for most things but you can also find press-on labels for clothing.
-Several pre-addressed and stamped envelopes or postcards are also a good idea along with a pen or pencil to write with.
-A book or two for down time or for a rainy day would also be good.
+Waterproof markers are fine for most things, but you can also find press-on labels for clothing.
+Several pre-addressed and stamped envelopes or postcards are also a good idea along with a pen or pencil.
+A book or two for downtime or a rainy day would also be useful.

 Pre-Camp Jitters – How to Talk to Your Kids about Homesickness

-Experts will tell you it’s normal for children going away to summer camp for the first time to be a little scared.
-It is even common for them to be homesick.
-If your child is having pre-camp jitters, here’s how to talk to your kids about homesickness.
+Experts will tell you it’s normal for children to be a little scared when going away to summer camp for the first time.
+It’s even common for them to be homesick.
+If your child is having pre-camp jitters, here’s how to talk about homesickness.

 If you do talk with your child, don’t mention how much you miss them or give them bad news.
 Ask them about what they’re doing, if they’ve made new friends, and what their favorite part of camp is.

-Reassure them other children are probably feeling the same way, especially if they’ve never been away to camp before.
+Reassure your child that other children are probably feeling the same way, especially if they’ve never been away to camp before.
 Knowing they’re not the only one to get homesick will help them feel less like they’re being a baby.

 Ask your child what is giving them the jitters.
 Some children worry about being away from friends and family.
-If they are very attached to their pets, this may be another reason they’re having second thoughts.
-Listen to their concerns and see if you can find a plan to deal with those issues.
+If they’re very attached to their pets, this may be another reason they’re having second thoughts.
+Listen to your child’s concerns and see if you can find a plan to deal with those issues.